ShaeWhite94/Git-Cheatsheet/README.md

 - git --version / get the version of git
 ***
 Jargon
+***

-- Functor / something that supports maps and lists
+- functor / something that supports maps and lists
 - Semigroup / anything that supports appending
 - Applicative / extension of functor
 - Monad / support for bind